LakiraJayamanne/ObsidianVault/Lecture Notes/CO1101/Internet and WWW.md

 - The web client uses browsers like Google Chrome, Internet Explorer, Firefox, Safari, etc.

 - The user makes use of web browsers to send a request to *server*.

+## The Internet vs Web

+- The internet and web are two *SEPARATE* things

+- Internet is a collection of computers or networking devices connected together.
+	- These devices can communicate with each other

+- Web is a collection of interconnected web pages.
+	- These documents are provided by web servers and can be accessed using a web browser